-The Danish Energy Agency publishes catalogues containing data on technologies for individual heating.
+The Danish Energy Agency and Energinet, the Danish transmission system operator, publish catalogues containing data on technologies for individual heating.
 The first edition of the catalogue was published in 2016.
 This current catalogue includes updates of several technologies.
 The catalogue will continuously be updated as technologies evolve if data change significantly or if errors are found.
 All updates will be listed in the amendment sheet on the previous page and in connection with the relevant chapters, and it will always be possible to find the most recently updated version on the Danish Energy Agency's website.

-The primary objective of publishing technology catalogues is to establish a uniform, commonly accepted and upto-date basis for energy planning activities, such as future outlooks, evaluations of security of supply and environmental impacts, climate change evaluations, as well as technical and economic analyses, e.g. on the framework conditions for the development and deployment of certain classes of technologies.
+The primary objective of publishing technology catalogues is to establish a uniform, commonly accepted and up-to-date basis for energy planning activities, such as future outlooks, evaluations of security of supply and environmental impacts, climate change evaluations, as well as technical and economic analyses, e.g. on the framework conditions for the development and deployment of certain classes of technologies.